-Simply put, web development implies custom creation of solutions for the Web, instead of assembling them with the help of pre-designed components.
+Simply put, web development implies the custom creation of solutions for the web instead of assembling them with the help of pre-designed components.
 In other words, a web developer is a person designing and crafting Lego details which WordPress is made of.

-Here is a shortlist of reasons to hire a web developer instead of relying on website creation tools.
-Basically, you need one when you:
+Here is a short list of reasons to hire a web developer instead of relying on website creation tools.
+You need one when you:

 - Need someone to write code from scratch (for example, if you want your website to have unique features that WordPress has no plugins for);

 - Need a person to install, adjust, and maintain WordPress;